Bakambu scores as Beijing Guoan demolish Shijiazhuang Ever Bright | Goal.com

 Bakambu, who featured for 70 minutes before making way for Guobo Liu, made 16 touches and had a 77% successful pass rate.

-The forward has now scored 11goals in 14 Super League appearances this season to help his side maintain their second spot on the table with 28 points.
+The forward has now scored 11 goals in 14 Super League appearances this season to help his side maintain second spot on the table with 28 points.

 The striker has been with the Imperial Guards since February 2018 when he teamed up with the side from Spanish club Villarreal.